-Idaho Power put out a video, narrated by stations battery technician Dioni Amuchastegui, that shows a part of Amuchastegui's car seat starting to smoke.
+Idaho Power shared a video, narrated by stations battery technician Dioni Amuchastegui, that shows a part of Amuchastegui's car seat starting to smoke.
 If you look closely, you can see burn marks as well.
 Fortunately, he noticed before things got serious.

 “I had to do a double take,” says Amuchastegui.
 “It was hot enough to start burning a hole through the seat.”